 We are in the thick of apple picking season!
 Each October brings thousands of visitors up Carter Mountain to enjoy autumn’s splendor (and some delicious treats!).
 Whether you’re coming for the first time or a seasoned pro, we’ve assembled some tips to help you navigate your visit.
 Happy fall, y’all!

-Beat the crowds: come out during the week or in November!
+Beat the crowds: come out midweek or in September and November!

 We are open seven days a week, and weekdays are much less crowded.
 We offer apple picking, apple cider donuts, apple cider slushies, wine, and hard cider every day, with food trucks available throughout the fall, including on select weekdays.

-Though October is an iconic month for apples, apple picking is typically available ’til mid-November.
-Make sure you get the good ‘uns by checking out our apple picking tips video.
+Though October is an iconic month for apples, apple picking is typically available starting in September, and lasts until December.
+Make sure you get the good ones by checking out our apple picking tips video.

 Be prepared for all weather and ground conditions